Charles L. Mee: Patronage

 In 1998, Mee's friend, former chairman of Morgan Stanley and philanthropist Richard B. Fisher and his wife, Jeanne Donovan Fisher, offered to provide Mee with enough money to support himself.
 The rare arrangement imposed no stipulations or conditions upon Mee or his writing nor did it specify how long the relationship would last.
 Although Richard B. Fisher died in 2004, Jeanne Donovan Fisher continues to support Mee and his work.
 The Fishers patronage has been hailed as one "without parallel or precedent in American theatrical philanthropy."

 Sometime in 2013, concurrent with the launch of a redesigned website, the language regarding patronage changed to the past tense: "Charles Mee's work has been made possible by the support of Richard B. Fisher and Jeanne Donovan Fisher."
 It is now possible to directly support the project.

 Awards

-Among other awards, Charles Mee is the recipient of a lifetime achievement award in drama from the American Academy of Arts and Letters, two Obie Awards, for Vienna: Lusthaus (1986) and Big Love (2002), PEN/Laura Pels Theater Award for a playwright in mid-career, and the Fisher Award given by the Brooklyn Academy of Music.
+Among other awards, Charles Mee is the recipient of an Award of Merit Medal in drama from the American Academy of Arts and Letters, two Obie Awards, for Vienna: Lusthaus (1986) with Martha Clarke, and Big Love (2002), PEN/Laura Pels Theater Award for a playwright in mid-career, and the Fisher Award given by the Brooklyn Academy of Music.